FoxxMD/blog/_posts/2025-10-10-restricting-socket-proxy-by-container.md

 > ```
 {: .prompt-tip }

-This makes communication with the Docker Daemon easy but it's also a problem: **the Docker API has no authentication and no access control.** Other than filesystem permissions applied to `docker.sock`, if a program can access `docker.sock` then it can do *anything* with Docker.
+This makes communication with the Docker Daemon easy but it also poses a problem: **the Docker API has no authentication and no access control.** Other than filesystem permissions applied to `docker.sock`, if a program can access `docker.sock` then it can do *anything* with Docker.

 This is not an issue for the Docker client since that's its intended use, but if another program or service wants to use the Docker API there is no way to control what it can do with that access.